340B State Legislation: Michigan

 Employers Express Concerns About Michigan 340B Bills

-The National Alliance, Michigan Health Purchasers Coalition, and Economic Alliance for Michigan led a joint letter from state and national employer purchaser organizations expressing their opposition to SB 1179 due to its inflationary effects on healthcare costs for working families.
+The National Alliance, Michigan Health Purchasers Coalitions, and Economic Alliance for Michigan led a joint letter from state and national employer purchaser organizations expressing their opposition to 340B legislation in consideration during Michigan’s 2024 Legislative Session, which threatened to inflate healthcare costs for working families.

 quote